sonata-nfv/sonata-nfv.github.io/index.md

 * Section 6 describes the support process provide by 5GTANGO Team.
 * Section 7 is a consolidation of all the acronyms used in this document.

-# Brief SONATA introduction
+# Brief 5GTANGO introduction

 5GTANGO is an agile service development and orchestration framework for 5G virtualized networks.
 It provides a programming model and a development tool chain for virtualized services, fully integrated with a DevOps-enabled service platform and orchestration system.
 5GTANGO therefore targets both the flexible programmability of software networks as well as the optimization of their deployments.
 Its modular design makes the SONATA service platform effortlessly customizable to meet the needs of different service providers.

-*** What is SONATA ? ***
+*** What is 5GTANGO ? ***

-SONATA provides a platform for supporting the lifecycle of virtualized networking services.
+5GTANGO provides a platform for supporting the lifecycle of virtualized networking services.
 In particular, network function chaining and orchestration are the target domains of SONATA.

 *** Who is it for ? ***